 Whatsapp used to run in IBM SOFTLAYER cloud, an independent cloud hosting company but later shift to Facebook's own Data Center.

-Ans: Yes WhatsApp uses XML layout.
+Ans: Yes WhatsApp uses an XML layout.
 It contains 2 XML Layouts respectively for the incoming and outgoing audio messages.

 Ans: WhatsApp uses different TCP and UDP ports.
 Some of the TCP ports used are TCP 40, TCP 443.
 Some of the UDP ports used are 34784, 50318, etc.